 This is an international centre and students from all over the world come to study English with us.
-Depending on the time of year that you plan to study, you might be in a class with Italians, Swiss, French, Spanish, Saudis, Russians, Germans, Chinese, Turkish, Angolan or Koreans at our busiest times in the year.
+Depending on the time of year that you plan to study, you might be in a class with Italians, Swiss, French, Spanish, Saudis, Russians, Germans, Chinese, Turkish, Angolan or Koreans.

 After two-weeks you may be able to understand more when listening and improve your confidence in trying out some English in conversation.
 It may also be long enough to help familiarise you with some of the format of an English exam if you are studying one of our English exam preparation courses.

 After 4 weeks you should be able to feel some progress in 2-3 areas of your English, for example, learning some new language which you are able to try out in conversation or writing.